bitrise-io/devcenter/_articles/en/testing/device-testing-for-android.md

          username_resource,username,ENTER_TEXT
          password_resource,password,ENTER_TEXT
          loginbtn_resource,,SINGLE_CLICK
    * One directive per line, the parameters are separated with `,` character.
-For example: `ResourceName,InputText,ActionType`
+For example: `ResourceName,InputText,ActionType`.

 ![](/img/robo-directives.png)

 Based on the input you provide, you can successfully run a robo test (even on pages that are only accessible with a specific user input) and check the test results on the **Test Reports page**.
 The test results can be, for example:

-* Screenshots
+* Screenshots.
-* Recorded video
+* Recorded video.
-* Logs
+* Logs.
-* Files
+* Files.

 Here is a screenshot of a successful robo test, where the robo test got all the way through to **My application** by populating the **email** and **password** fields first with the pre-defined directives from the **Robo directives**.